Your questions answered

 What happens if I need to change my appointment?

 We understand that sometimes life throws curveballs and you may not always be able to keep your scheduled appointments.
 If you are unable to attend or need to change your appointment please contact us immediately on 02 83541534, so we can reschedule your appointment to a more suitable time for you and offer the appointment to another person in need.
-To give us time to refill your appointment please give us at least 24 hours notice or a cancellation fee will apply for all initial consultations and regular appointments (excluding chiropractic).
-Ongoing chiropractic consultations require at least 6hrs notice to reschedule or cancel or a 50% fee applies.
+To give us time to refill your appointment please give us at least 24 hours notice or a cancellation fee will apply for all initial consultations and regular appointments (excluding chiropractic and physiotherapy).
+Ongoing chiropractic and physiotherapy consultations require at least 6hrs notice to reschedule or cancel or a 50% fee applies.

 Do I need a referral from my GP?